 Mystic Fire Topaz

-Mystic Fire is a colorless topaz that is enhanced after it is cut with a patented azotic coating on its underside, producing a permanent and stable blue‐green appearance with an iridescent rainbow of pronounced color accents, especially in natural sunlight.
+Mystic Fire is a colorless topaz that is enhanced after it is cut with a patented coating on its underside, producing a blue‐green appearance that displays a kaleidoscope of color.

 Nacre is the substance produced in mollusk shells that coats particles and other foreign objects.
 Over time, layers of nacre build up around the particles to form pearls.